kr37t1k/DeepseekAkronVoice/LOCAL_AI_SETUP.md

 # Local AI Server Setup

-This project now supports running a local AI server instead of using DeepSeek API.
+This project now supports running a local AI server instead of using ani no-free API's.
 You can run the AI model on your phone or local machine.

 ## Components